 Why You Will Love These Peanut Butter Oatmeal Balls

 This easy gluten-free snack recipe is so easy to make and only takes 5 minutes to make.
 They are no-bake and are made in just one bowl - no need for a blender or mixer.
 These energy balls are a great meal-prep snack option and can be stored in a fridge whenever you need a healthy snack.
-These high-protein energy balls can be stored for up to two weeks in an airtight container, but mine never last that long!
+You can store these high-protein energy balls can be for up to two weeks in an airtight container, but mine never last that long!

 Who wouldn't want to eat peanut butter and chocolate as a healthy snack?!
 These easy protein balls have a great yummy flavor and texture from all the delicious and nutritious ingredients.
 The ingredients are all naturally gluten-free, vegan, and refined sugar-free.
 These bliss balls are also high in protein and healthy fats to provide you with a boost of sustained energy without spiking your blood sugar levels.